sdc-china/IDA-doc/_posts/2018-03-13-test-record-and-replay-a-test-case.md

 ---
-title: "Record and replay a test case"
+title: "Record and Replay a Test Case"
 category: test
 date: 2018-03-13 15:17:55
 last_modified_at: 2019-07-26 16:32:00
 ---

-# Record and replay a test case
+# Record and Replay a Test Case
 ***

 ## Record a test case